ankanasadhu/-cs6910_assignment2/README.md

 * Part C : Using YOLOv3 model to make a cool application.

 ### The readme files for each part is in its respective folders in this repo which can be viewed to see more about how the work was done.

+### The link to the report : https://wandb.ai/cs21m809_anukul/deep_learning-cnn_code%20to%20check/reports/Report-for-Deep-Learning-Assignment-2--VmlldzoxNzc0Mzk3